Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Income eligibility: The income limit is $1,063 a month if single and $1,437 a month if married.

-This is the same income limit as QMB – which means applicants who meet Medicaid’s more restrictive asset limit receive QMB and full Medicaid benefits.
+QMB has the same income limit as Medicaid ABD.
+This means QMB applicants who also meet Medicaid’s more restrictive asset limit receive full Medicaid benefits, including dental and vision care.

 Asset limits: The asset limit is $4,000 if single and $6,000 if married.

-Applicants whose incomes are too high to qualify for Medicaid for the aged, blind and disabled can enroll in the Medicaid spend-down program, which allows incurred medical bills to be subtracted from an applicant’s income that is counted toward the Medicaid income limit.
+Applicants whose incomes are too high to qualify for Medicaid ABD can enroll in the Medicaid spend-down program, which allows incurred medical bills to be subtracted from an applicant’s income that is counted toward the Medicaid income limit.

 New Jersey will approve an enrollee’s coverage is approved for 6 month increments – with additional coverage periods requiring that new medical expenses be submitted.